 Prior to the end of the revocation period, you can obtain a restricted identification card for a fee of $50.
 If you lose the ID card, the replacement fee is $50.00.

-At the end of the revocation period, you can reinstate your driving privileges by successfully passing any required tests, providing proof of SR-22 insurance filing and ASAP satisfaction, and paying the reinstatement fees and $50 licensing fee.
+At the end of the revocation period, you can reinstate your driving privileges by successfully passing any required tests, providing proof of SR-22 insurance filing and ASAP satisfaction, and paying the reinstatement fees, $50 J fee and licensing fee.

 At the end of the revocation period, you can reinstate your driving privileges by successfully passing the required tests, paying the reinstatement and licensing fees and providing proof of the following: SR-22 insurance filing, ignition interlock installation, and ASAP satisfaction.

 What is the penalty for violating an ignition interlock order?